xrbarcelona/xrbarcelona/src/pages/en/october-seventh/index.md

 templateKey: 'october-page'
 languageKey: en
 path: /en/october-seventh
-title: October Rebellion
+title: International Rebellion of October, Madrid, 2019
 ---
-# International Rebellion of October, Madrid, 2019

 In April we rose up.
 In October we will rise again.
 This time, across cities, countries and continents.